okturan/news-extractor/archive/legacy_research/analysis/ORGANIZATION_SUMMARY.md

 # Project Organization Summary

 **Date:** November 7, 2025
-**Project:** haberin-dibi (Turkish News Web Scraping Research) **Task:** Repository organization and restructuring
+**Project:** news-extractor (Turkish News Web Scraping Research) **Task:** Repository organization and restructuring

 ## Overview

-The haberin-dibi directory has been reorganized from a flat structure with mixed experimental and production code into a clean, logical hierarchy that clearly separates concerns and makes the project easy to navigate.
+The news-extractor directory has been reorganized from a flat structure with mixed experimental and production code into a clean, logical hierarchy that clearly separates concerns and makes the project easy to navigate.

 ## Before: Flat Structure